 Unboxing the power of Mental Health First Aiders.

-Join us on one of our upcoming virtual Mental Health First Aider courses taking place on:
+Join us on our upcoming virtual Mental Health First Aider course taking place on: 7th & 8th October 2026.

-Each session runs from 9:30am to 1:30pm, each day, making it convenient for your busy schedule.
-Then an individual 1 hour 1-1 support and qualification verification virtual call will be organised at a convenient time for the learner.
+Post session there will be an individual 1 hour 1-1 support and qualification verification virtual call will be organised at a convenient time for the learner.

 What the course covers.